-- In order to conform to NC Attendance Procedures, parents/guardians must report to the office to check-in or check-out their child arriving or leaving campus. - Only parents/guardians with proper identification can check a student out of school.
-Holly Grove Elementary will not allow students to be checked out of school by other relatives, including siblings, or friends, unless we have prior parental approval. - Parents reporting to the main office for check-out after 3:30 PM will be asked to wait until school dismissal at 3:45 PM. - Also, try to schedule all non-emergency doctor and dentist appointments during after school hours.
+- To conform to NC Attendance Procedures, parents/guardians must report to the office to checkin or check-out their child arriving or leaving campus. - Only parents/guardians with proper identification can check a student out of school.
+Holly Grove Elementary will not allow students to be checked out of school by other relatives, including siblings, or friends, unless we have prior parental approval/the person is on the Emergency Contact Form AND the person is of age (has an official NC License/ID.) - Parents reporting to the main office for check-out after 3:15 p.m. will be asked to wait until school dismissal at 3:45 p.m. - Also, try to schedule all non-emergency doctor and dentist appointments during after-school hours.
 If your child must leave school early, write a note to the teacher, stating what time your child will be picked up and who will be picking him/her up.
-The person who is to pick up your child must be on the Student Locator Card (Form 1728B) that parents fill out at the beginning of the school year.
+The person who is to pick up your child must be on the Student Locator Card (Form 1728B) and/or Student Emergency Card that parents fill out at the beginning of the school year.
 The person picking up your child for early dismissal must report to the office (not the classroom) to sign out the student.
 If there is not a court order or separation agreement concerning custody of the child, either parent (or legal guardian) has the same right to see the child at school or have the child released to him/her.
 If you have any questions, you may call the school office at (919) 577-1700.